todogroup/ospodefinition.org/README.md

 ## Drivers of motivation

-In this context, motivation is the driving force that fuels the entitiy to achieve its goals and reach its full potential.
+In this context, motivation is the driving force that fuels the entity to achieve its goals and reach its full potential.
 Based on the categories defined above, we can list some of the functions of an OSPO based on these motivators.

 ### Business-Oriented Segment